Skip to content

 Savings tip: Brainstorm as a family for new holiday activities that don’t cost a lot.

 Add up your category totals to get your holiday spending estimate.
-If your estimate is less than what you have saved or available to spend, you’re ready to start shopping.
+If your estimate is less than what you have saved or have available to spend, you’re ready to start shopping.
 If it’s more, go back to your list and see if you can trim costs from any of the items in each category.

 You could also get a part-time job to earn extra money.
 Many retail stores hire temporary help during the holidays.
 Food delivery companies are also a good option for making extra cash.